kubevela/kubevela.github.io/docs/end-user/rollout.md

 express-server-v1   5/5     5            5           15s
 ```

-### Expand
+### Scale up

-RolloutTraits are also be able to expand a Workload, apply the YAML below to modify the `targetSize`, in order to increase the number of replicas from 5 to 7.
+Rollout Trait also be able to scale up a Workload, apply the YAML below to modify the `targetSize`, in order to increase the number of replicas from 5 to 7.
 ```shell
 cat <<EOF | kubectl apply -f -
 apiVersion: core.oam.dev/v1beta1